August 31–December 17, 2021

 5:00 PM – 7:00 PM

-Free and open to the public; please use this form to register.
-Attendance will be limited.
+Free and open to the public; registration is required.
+Attendance will be limited.*

 Shannon Taggart is an artist and author based in St. Paul, Minnesota, USA.
 Her photographs have been exhibited and featured internationally, including within the publications TIME, New York Times Magazine, Discover, and Newsweek.
 Her work has been recognized by Nikon, Magnum Photos and the Inge Morath Foundation, American Photography and the Alexia Foundation for World Peace.
 Taggart’s monograph, SÉANCE (Fulgur Press, 2019) was listed as one of TIME magazine’s ‘Best Photobooks of 2019.’